 Experience is experience– your sensations are sensations, but you get to decide in your brain what they mean to you and how to respond to them.

-Much of the time, with less awareness and less knowledge, people react to experience and assign stories and meaning to sensations and emotions that make things worse rather than better.
+Much of the time, with less awareness and less knowledge, people react to experience and assign stories and meanings to sensations and emotions that make things worse rather than better.
 Their perceptions and interpretations are skewed or inaccurate, so their vocabulary and narratives they believe and live by need to be revised and clarified for better accuracy and better health (get honest, get healthy!)
 The first step is awareness.
 To dissociate in a healthy way to observe your narratives and cognitive behavior is hard to do without regulation within your nervous system.
 If your adrenaline is through the roof or you are sleep-deprived and hungry, it’s tough to be mindful and aware, calm enough to observe your thoughts nevermind being carried away with them!

 You are automatic and conscious

 Typically, many people don’t realize that they have “automatic functioning” happening within their bodies/nervous system.
 When you begin to use your education and your resources to build capacity for learning about how you are functioning both rather “automatically” and more consciously (by leveraging your cognitive ability to choose your responses and your narratives about your experiences), it will transform your life.